Summer is here and with it kids are coming home from college and you're leaving for long awaited vacations.

 OUT: Lawn and landscaping equipment

 Spring and summer also means a ton more yard work and gardening tasks.
-Keep it simple for yourself by getting those items like lawnmower, shovels, rakes, weedwacker, etc. out now or keeping them closer to the front of your shed so they are more accessible.
+Keep it simple for yourself by getting those items like lawnmower, shovels, rakes, weed-eater, etc. moved closer to the front of the shed or at least clear a path so they're easily accessible throughout the summer.

 IN: Winter clothing and outerwear